cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 ### VS R/NORGE

 SUBCOUNT :
-AREA : 11788.5 pixels
+AREA : 12'458 pixels

 The attack of the americans on the flag from Norway seems to be quite inexplicable, as no real tensions seemed to exist between the two nations, and the place each artwork occupy are far apart so no neighboring expension could explain such conflict.
 The truth however lies in a information that can not be seen on the raw final result of the canvas.
 Looking on the r/place atlas, a [small rectangular zone can be highlighted on the center top part of the Norvegian flag](https://draemm.li/various/place-atlas/?id=1302), doing so display the following bit of information :
 _"The original location of the Texas flag before Norway's flag expanded and eventually consumed it."_

-Thus, it can be safely assumed the american attack was actually an effort into preventing the norvegian flag to override a flag from one of the state from America.
+Thus, it can be safely assumed the american attack was actually an effort into preventing the norvegian flag to override a flag from one of the most patriotic state of America.

-__Reason of conflict__: Expansion
+__Reason of conflict__: Revenge from Expansion

 ### VS R/PURPLEPIXELS
 SUBCOUNT :
-AREA : 3740 pixels
+AREA : 4'981 pixels

 What is purplepixels ?
 [According to the atlas](https://draemm.li/various/place-atlas/?id=1158) : _"This area was originally black in background, but after /r/purplepixels distanced itself from /r/purplecorner for reasons that caused the purple corner to fall, /r/purplepixels relocated to this area to ensure that purples would be represented on the final canvas."_ The zone it occupies is a small rectangular area around the top left corner, far appart from the american flag.
 So no obvious reasons for this conflict...
 Even considering r/purplepixels as the remnants from the purple corner, such corner did never reach the place the american flag would occupy.